Taapsee Pannu: Early work and recognition (2010–2015)

-2016–2019: Breakthrough in Hindi films
+Success in Hindi films (2016–2020)

 While filming for Running Shaadi, Pannu was approached by Shoojit Sircar for the courtroom drama Pink.
-She was "curious and excited" about the subject as it had not "been dealt with head-on yet in mainstream cinema."
+She was "curious and excited" about the subject as it had not "been dealt with head-on yet in mainstream cinema".
 The film, which also starred Amitabh Bachchan, Kirti Kulhari and Andrea Tariang, followed three girls who fight a case against a politician's nephew for molestation.
 The film and Pannu's performance received positive reviews.
-Rajeev Masand noted that Pannu, along with other two ladies, "deliver natural performances as strong but emotionally vulnerable women, without a hint of affectation."
-With worldwide revenue of ₹1.08 billion, Pink emerged as a commercial success.
-Pannu later said that the film proved to be a turning point in her career.
+Rajeev Masand noted that Pannu, along with other two ladies, "deliver natural performances as strong but emotionally vulnerable women, without a hint of affectation".
+With worldwide revenue of ₹1.08 billion, Pink emerged as a major commercial success.
+Pannu later said that the film proved to be a turning point in her career, and earned her the IIFA Woman of the Year award, in addition to her first nomination for the IIFA Award for Best Actress.